joshbeam/joshbeam.github.io/_posts/2015-03-20-how-do-i-check-if-a-parameter-was-passed-in-to-a-javascript-function.markdown

 You'll notice above that we are using the strict identity operator `===`.
 This is okay, because the `!` operator coerces the values on the left side of the equation to a boolean value.
 So really when we say `!1 === false`, we're actually saying `false === false`.
 In other words, `false` *does* have the identity of `false`.

-#The "double not" (or just two "not" operators &emdash; these are also all true)
+#The "double not" (or just two "not" operators &mdash; these are also all true)
 {% highlight javascript %}

 /*